CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - Some of the obstacles that are in the way have todo with me just not being fully aware of what certian things do in the code.
 Reseach will help with this.

+Aveet Desai

+- Although there we had no previous meeting, I, along with Bill looked into gaining a better understanding of Professor Bonham-Carter's tool, Grade Alert works.
+This meeting helps us gain a better understanding of how we can approach our project, utilizing the funcctioniality of GradeAlert into SheetShuttle.
+- In preparation for next meeting I will be looking at how to convert google sheets into a markdown file in a reposistory.
+- No major challenges/obstacles thus far.

 ### Stand-Up Meeting Two (11/1/2022)

 - What did you since last meeting?